unixwzrd/unixwzrd.github.io/html/_posts/series/local-first-ai-and-agent-operations/2026-09-04-hands-on-put-multimodal-context-hygiene-through-a-test-bench.md

 ordinary_text_tool_history           409       409         0           pass
 ```

 Those numbers are deterministic for the packaged fixtures and templates.
-The negative delta is the difference between the derived rendered character count and the stock rendered character count.
-It tells us how much invented rendered text the policy removed in this particular case.
-It says nothing by itself about tokenizer behavior, KV-cache allocation, latency, cost, or answer quality.
+The negative delta is simply the derived character count minus the stock character count.
+It tells me how much invented rendered text the policy removed in this particular fixture, and nothing by itself about tokenizer behavior, KV-cache allocation, latency, cost, or answer quality.

 The zero-delta cases matter too.
 Native structured media keeps its Qwen placeholders.
 The incidental-signature fixture stays intact because a marker without image-result structure is not enough to classify an image exchange.